statisticsnorway/klass-subsets-client/README.md

 If the type of payload is not specified a save payload (with administrativeStatus=DRAFT) will be generated and sent.

 ## The flow
 The communication with Subsets API is implemented in Step_6_Publish.jsx.
 All the cases are gathered in a single component.
 It should be reviewed and refactored to single flows.

 ## Save metadata
-The flow initiated by clicking "Save" button on metadata and `/auth/save?metadata=true` is pushed to the browser's history.
+The flow initiated by clicking the "Save" button on metadata and `/auth/save?metadata=true` is pushed to the browser's history.
 If the user is logged in the page will be displayed, and the effects on the component will be fired.
-If the metadata is never been saved before (no `createdDate` registered), a metadata payload will be generated and passed to usePOST React hook.
+If the metadata is never been saved before (no `createdDate` registered), a metadata payload will be generated and passed to the usePOST React custom hook.
-If metadata was saved before, a metadata payload will be generated and passed to usePUT React hook.
+If metadata was saved before, a metadata payload will be generated and passed to the usePUT React custom hook.
-While application is waiting for the server response the message "Sending metadata to the server" is displayed for users.
+While the application is waiting for the server response the message "Sending metadata to the server" is displayed for users.
 When the server response comes, another effect is fired.
 If the response is successful then the "metadata_sync" action is applied to the internal draft context, and the "Metadata is sent".
-If the response contains en error, the error will be displayed, no synchronisation applied.
+If the response contains an error, the error will be displayed, no synchronization applied.
-The application will then wait to the user where to go further, the options are displayed.
+The application will then wait for the user where to go further, the options are displayed.

 ## Save version